-Touch the Loudness Settings button on the Loudness Menu to display the Loudness Settings screen.
+Touch the Loudness Settings button to display the Loudness Settings screen.
 This screen allows you to change between Manual and Continuous Monitoring Modes, and also to set the Alarm mode.
 It also provides a summary of various Loudness settings, as set in the Configuration | System Preference | Loudness Configuration tab of the Web GUI.
-Refer to Figure 2-15.
+Refer to Figure 2-29.

-Figure 2-15: Loudness Settings Screen
+Figure 2-29: Loudness Settings Screen